Indiana Beach: History

 Originally named Ideal Beach, the amusement park began as a small lakeside beach with a bath house and refreshment stand opened by Earl W. Spackman.
 In 1927, the first thrill attraction opened, and from that point, it began to expand.
 In the 1930s and 1940s, it was popular for the Ideal Beach Ballroom, featuring well-known bands.
 In 1961, Indiana Beach added a paddle wheeler boat called the Shafer Queen, which operated for 11 years before being replaced by another paddle wheeler with the same name.

 In February 2008, both the amusement park and Indiana Beach campgrounds were sold to Morgan RV LLC.
 On September 1, 2015, the park was sold to Apex Parks Group.

 On February 18, 2020, Indiana Beach suddenly announced that it would permanently close after 94 years of operation, with no plans to reopen.
 Apex Parks Group cited financial difficulties for the closure and said they had "worked diligently" to find a new buyer for the park but had not been successful.
 In addition to dozens of seasonal workers, Indiana Beach employed 27 people in administrative and maintenance positions.
 Those workers were offered six weeks compensation.

 In March 2020, Apex Parks Group said that it was in discussions with potential buyers of the park, and that it was possible that the park would be able to reopen that year.
 Because Indiana Beach generates a large part of the county's tourism revenue, White County officials agreed to offer $3 million from the White County Windfarm Economic Development Fund to the buyer after the sale was complete.

 In April 2020, Indiana Beach announced that the park would be reopening that year.
-The park has been purchased by Chicago businessman Gene Staples, subject to approval of a $3 million loan from White County.
+The park was purchased by Chicago businessman Gene Staples, subject to approval of a $3 million loan from White County.
 The park reopened on June 27, 2020.